 And according to head researcher, Natalie Sinn, even after the placebo group switched over from a “nothing” pill to fish oil and evening primrose oil supplements…

-You can get your daily dose of omega-3s from various sources.
-The easiest and the cheapest is fish oil and cod liver oil, but you need to be careful of contamination.
-Many fish oil supplements contain mercury and other heavy metals, so only buy from companies who's products are free of chemicals.
+You can receive your daily dose of omega-3's from various sources.
+The easiest and the cheapest is fish oil and cod liver oil, but you do need to be careful of contamination.
+Many fish oil supplements contain PCB's, mercury and other heavy metals so only buy from trusted companies who's products are certified free of all chemicals, GMO's and heavy metals (such as this one).

 Evening primrose oil is also a great source of omega-3 and contains the crucial omega-6 fatty acid, gamma-linolenic acid (GLA).
 In fact, taking fish oil/cod liver oil and evening primrose oil supplements together works by far the best (the GLA in the evening primrose oil increases the healing and anti-inflammatory properties of the fish oil).
-Children need at least 3000 mg a day (according to the University of South Australia study) and adults need at least 6000 mg a day of both the fish oil/cod liver oil and evening primrose oil for maximum benefit (yes that's a total of 6000 mg's and 12,000 mg's all up).
+Children need around 3000 mg's of fish oil and 1000 mg's of evening primrose oil a day (according to the University of South Australia study) and adults need at least 5000 mg's a day of fish oil/cod liver oil and 2000 mg's a day of evening primrose oil for maximum benefit.

-And as another of your "natural remedies for ADD and ADHD" you should also consider taking Flaxseed oil or borage oil, both of which are rich sources of omega-3's.
-But if you do, be sure to only ever purchase the cold pressed oil in dark containers because of the safety aspect (and they must always be refrigerated).
-Another good idea is to buy the ground up LSA mixes (linseed, sunflower and almonds) that you find in health food stores and sprinkle some over your cereals, salads, etc, for an extra “cheap” supply of omega-3's.
+In addition to this, you should also consider taking flaxseed oil or borage oil, both of which are rich sources of omega-3's.
+If you do, however, be sure to only purchase the organic cold pressed oil in dark containers (and they must be kept refrigerated).
+Another good idea is to buy the ground up LSA mixes (linseed, sunflower and almonds) that you find in health food stores and sprinkle some over your cereals, salads, etc, for an extra “cheap” supply of omega-3.

-For more validation on the benefits of omega-3’s as natural remedies for ADD and ADHD, take a look at a couple of terrific quotes from well respected authors and health experts on exactly why you and your children need be supplementing with these vital nutrients…
+For more validation on the benefits of omega-3’s for treating ADD and ADHD, take a look at a couple of terrific quotes from some well respected authors and health experts on exactly why you and your children need be supplementing with these vital nutrients…

 The omega-3 fats EPA and DHA make prostaglandins, which are essential for proper brain function, which affects vision, learning ability, coordination, and mood.
 Like series 1 prostaglandins, they reduce the stickiness of the blood, as well as control blood cholesterol and fat levels, improve immune function and metabolism, reduce inflammation, and maintain water balance.

-- The New Optimum Nutrition Bible by Patrick Holford (available from Amazon.com)
+- The New Optimum Nutrition Bible by Patrick Holford (available from Amazon)

 There are numerous published reports demonstrating the benefits of supplementation with individual or combination omega-3 EFAs for many of these mental disorders as well as borderline personality disorder, conduct disorder in children, and bipolar disorder.
 Although it is unclear as to what are the exact mechanisms that explain the benefits of omega-3 EFAs, it is known that they do play an integral role in the functioning of the brain and neurons.
 Docosahexaenoic acid (DHA) is the predominant omega-3 fatty acid in the brain, and eicosapentaenoic acid (EPA) is involved in reducing inflammation.
 Both DHA and EPA are involved in numerous neuronal functions that include proper neurotransmitter function for dopamine and serotonin, normal membrane fluidity, ion channel and enzyme regulation, and gene expression.

-- Naturopathic Nutrition: A Guide to Nutrient-rich Food & Nutritional Supplements for Optimum Health by Abram Hoffer, PhD, MD, FRCP (C) and Dr. Jonathan Prousjy, DPHE, DSC, ND, FRSH (available from Amazon.com)
+- Naturopathic Nutrition: A Guide to Nutrient-rich Food & Nutritional Supplements for Optimum Health by Abram Hoffer, PhD, MD, FRCP (C) and Dr. Jonathan Prousjy, DPHE, DSC, ND, FRSH (available from Amazon)

 Found in flaxseed oil and fish oils, omega-3 fatty acids can’t be made in the body but must come from our food.
 The omega-3 fatty acids are necessary in the manufacture of our hormones, important for our heart, and necessary for the development of our brain.
 They also play a role in preventing cancer.

-- Gary Null’s Power Aging by Gary Null (available from Amazon.com)
+- Gary Null’s Power Aging by Gary Null (available from Amazon)

 All quotes are sourced from this link The powerful role of omega-3 fatty acids for health

-Researchers have just recently discovered that consuming coconut oil and coconut milk along with omega-3 supplements such as fish oil, produces some added benefits for human brain health - especially for young developing brains.
+Researchers have recently discovered that consuming coconut oil and coconut milk, along with omega-3 supplements such as fish oil produces some added benefits for human brain health - particularly for young developing brains.

-The coconut is considered to be one of the most potent fuels for healthy brain function.
-It's one of the richest known sources of medium chain triglycerides (only second to human breast milk in fact) which are crucial for the production of ketones.
+The coconut is considered to be one of the most beneficial foods available for healthy brain function.
+It's one of the richest known sources of medium chain triglycerides (only second to human breast milk) which are crucial for the production of ketones.
 These ketones are needed by the brain for a constant and stable supply of fuel.
+3

-One of the biggest benefits and advantages of coconut oil for ADD and ADHD patients is it's ability to make them focus and concentrate more intensely and for longer periods.
+According to coconut oil expert and author, Dr Bruce Fife, one of the biggest benefits and advantages of coconut oil for ADD and ADHD patients is it's ability to make them focus and concentrate more intensely and for longer periods.
 This powerful benefit helps to stop the dreaded “foggy brain” and fatigue syndrome that normally affects most sufferers.
+The secret is in the production of these ketones.
+Like a car, when the brain has a constant and clean supply of fuel, it runs smoothly and purrs along.
+But if it gets low on fuel or has dirty fuel - or worse, runs dry - it's going to start coughing and spluttering and eventually konk out!